jimmytran1/ai-image-generator/README.md

 This is a cool project where you can turn words into pictures using AI.
 It's super easy to use and perfect if you're into tech, art, or just want to try something fun.

 **Important Note for Users:**
 **🔑 API Key Update Required:** Before you start having fun with this app, there's one small but crucial step.
-You need to change the API key in the image_generator.jsx file.
+You need to change the API key in the **ImageGenerator.jsx** file.
 Don't worry, it's easy!
 Just replace the existing key with your own (you can get this from OpenAI's website if you're using DALL-E or ChatGPT).
 This step is important to make sure the app works correctly for you.